Highly Adaptive Principal Component Regression: PCHAL and PCHAR

-To get a better understanding of the PC scores, we try to explore the exact eigenspace of the matrix $K$. \\ When $d=1$, the construction becomes deterministic once the sample is sorted.
+Since the entries of \(H\) are essentially binary, the matrix \(H\) already possesses a highly structured form.
+This motivates a closer examination of the associated Gram matrix \(K\).
+Interestingly, in certain special cases, \(K\) admits an exact identification as the covariance matrix of a random walk. \\ When $d=1$, the construction becomes deterministic once the sample is sorted.
 Let $x_{(1)}\le\cdots\le x_{(n)}$ denote the order statistics.
 Constructing the HAL design matrix in this ordered basis yields

 so $H$ is a unit lower-triangular matrix of ones.
 Its Gram matrix satisfies

 Consequently,

 In dimensions $d>1$, an explicit description of the eigenvectors of the zero-order HAL Gram matrix is generally unavailable.
 The following theorem identifies a tractable special case: when the sample can be totally ordered under the coordinatewise partial order.